EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - `FinishExport`
 - Dumps data to a file, which can be used to analyze desyncs.
 - Default filepath is dump.txt
-- Keeps track of any additional entities specified - e.g. `StartExport holdables.txt TheoCrystal Glider FrostHelper.CustomSpinner@FrostTempleHelper` will keep track of Theo and Jellyfish and custom spinner.
+- Keeps track of any additional entities specified - e.g. `StartExport holdables.txt TheoCrystal Glider FrostHelper.CustomSpinner@FrostTempleHelper` will keep track of Theo, Jellyfish, and custom spinners from the FrostHelper mod.
 You can get the name of the entity by opening the console and clicking on it, the entity name will be displayed in the top left corner and output to log.txt.

 ### AnalogueMode
 - `AnalogueMode, (Type)`
 - `AnalogMode, (Type)` also works
 - Types are `Ignore` (no check), `Circle`, `Square` and `Precise`.
 - `Circle`, `Square` and `Precise` are make sure the analogue inputs sent to the game are actually possible, locking it to a circular or square deadzone, or calculating the closest position possible on a controller.
 Odds are you don't need to worry about this.

+### ExportLibTAS and EndExportLibTAS
+- `StartExport, (Optional File Path)`
+- Converts the TAS to the inputs portion of a .ltm.
+- Default filepath is `inputs`
+- Odds are you don't need to worry about this.

 ### Add and Skip
 - These commands appear in overworld menuing and do not do anything in-game.